Medical Policy: 02.04.69

 Diagnosis is established by radiologic observation in adolescents (age 10 years until the age of skeletal maturity) of a lateral spine curvature of 10 degrees or more, as measured using the Cobb angle.
 The Cobb angle is defined by the angulation measures between the maximally tilted proximal and distal vertebrae of the curve.
 Curvature is considered mild (<25 degrees), moderate (25-40 degrees), or severe (> 40 degrees) in a patient still growing.
 Once diagnosed, patients must be monitored over several years, usually with serial radiographs for curve progression.
 If the curve progresses, spinal bracing is the generally accepted first-line treatment.
 If the curve progresses in spite of bracing, spinal fusion may be recommended.

 Adolescent idiopathic scolisis (AIS) is a complex disorder that appears to result from the interaction of multiple genetic loci and the environment, but the details of these interactions are not fully understood.
 A familial nature of this disease is noted in the literature, about one-quarter of patients report a positive family history, and studies in twins have consistently supported shared genetic factors.
-The ScoliScore AIS prognostic test is a saliva based DNA test which uses an algorithm incorporating results of testing for 53 SNVs (single nucleotide variants), along with the patient’s presenting spinal curve (Cobb angle) to generate a risk score (range 1-200) to predict the likelihood of spinal curve progression.
+The ScoliScore AIS prognostic DNA-based test which uses an algorithm incorporating results of testing for 53 SNVs (single nucleotide variants), along with the patient’s presenting spinal curve (Cobb angle) to generate a risk score (range 1-200) to predict the likelihood of spinal curve progression.
 The genetic markers were identified from unpublished genome-wide association studies (GWAS).
 The test is intended for white (Caucasian) patients, ages 9 to 13 years with a primary diagnosis of AIS with mild scoliotic curve defined as < 25 degrees.